Yiling-J/tablepilot/README.md

 ![Demo](./demo.gif)

+#### Concept

+The concept behind Tablepilot is simple yet powerful.
+Suppose you want to generate 1,000 unique recipes using AI.
+A straightforward approach might be to ask ChatGPT for 10 recipes at a time, then continue requesting more while using previously generated content as context, until you reach 1,000 recipes.
+However, this method has two major drawbacks: the growing context consumes a large number of tokens, and as the context expands, ChatGPT struggles to ensure uniqueness across recipes.

+Instead of relying on context, we can structure the generation as a large table.
+Suppose we add two columns: cuisine and meal type, and assign random values to them (e.g., Chinese and Lunch) for each of the 1,000 recipes.
+This naturally increases diversity in the results without needing previous generations as context.
+The key question is: How do we get random values for columns like cuisine and meal type?
+This is where Tablepilot excels.
+You can source data from other tables, local CSV or Parquet files, AI-generated options, or remote datasets from Kaggle and Hugging Face.

 #### Download Binary Release
 Pre-built binaries for different operating systems are available on the [Releases](https://github.com/Yiling-J/tablepilot/releases) page.
 The binary includes everything - CLI/API/WebUI, so you can start using Tablepilot instantly.